-Providing a completed application form including Material Fee of AUD 150 (fee may be subject to change) and Application Processing Fee of AUD 100 (non-refundable).
+Providing a completed application form including Material Fee of AUD 150 and enrolment Fee of AUD100 (non -refundable).

 You must attach certified copies of all documents that are requested on the Application Form.
-For information about certified copies please refer to the Guidelines for Admission and paragraph 20 in this document
+For information about certified copies please refer to the Guidelines for Admission and paragraph 20.a. in this document